kirillg/Demo-EventBuddy/Demo.md

 		 });
 	}
 	````
+	> **Speaking Point:** Once again instead of making you wait while I type in this script, I'll copy the script I wrote earlier to the clipboard and paste it in.

-	> **Speaking Point:** With this script, we are going to execute some code on the service side whenever an Insert occurs.
+	> With this script, we are going to execute some code on the service side whenever an Insert occurs.
 In this script we have a bit of SQL to look up the Channel URI and name for the current user from our Channel table.
 This Channel information is used by Windows Notification Services to send a push message to a specific user.
 Then once we have the Channel information, with one line of code we will call out to the Windows Notification Service and send a push notification to the client application.

 1. Click the **Save** button to save the changes to the server-side script.